AngelinaPierre/AngularStudy/README.md

 <hr>
 <br>

-## Using the FormBuildeer service to geneerate controls
+## Using the FormBuildeer service to generate controls

 <br>